RezuwanHassan262/Multi-label-Film-Classifier/README.md

 | 7.
 Mystery                    | 16.
 Fantasy                | 25.
 Talk-Show              |
 | 8.
 History                    | 17.
 Western                | 26.
 Reality-TV             |
 | 9.
 Romance                    | 18.
 Music                  | 27.
 Unknown                |

+The scripts I've used to scrape the data can be found in the [`scrapers`](https://github.com/RezuwanHassan262/Multi-label-Film-Classifier/tree/main/scripts) directory.

+In total, I scraped **15k+** movie descriptions, genres and other relevant information about them.